lanl/dsi/docs/core.rst

 --------------

 The Terminal class is a structure through which users can interact with Plugins (Readers/Writers) and Backends as "module" objects.
-Each reader/writer/backend can be "loaded" to make ready for use and users can further interact with backends by ingesting, querying, processing, or finding data as well as generating an interactive notebook with data.
+Each reader/writer/backend can be "loaded" to be ready for use and users can interact with backends by ingesting, querying, processing, or finding data, as well as generating an interactive notebook of the data.

 All relevant functions have been listed below for further clarity.
 Examples section displays various workflows using this Terminal class.